Back

 Use confidential agreements like NDA

 NDA stands for a non-disclosure agreement, and it prevents your contractor from sharing information that is considered to be confidential, like financial information, investors’ names, marketing plans, and everything else you want to keep secret.
-Such contracts are very common in today’s world and there is nothing shameful in asking for legal protection.
+Such contracts are prevalent in today’s world, and there is nothing shameful in asking for legal protection.

-Let’s imagine you run a biotechnological startup that sells genetic tests with information about ancestry breakdown.
-There are many companies like that on the market, but you implemented a unique technology to analyse DNA and that’s your primary advantage.
-So, you’re going to build an app with the results and genetic reports and want to hire a UI/UX designer.
-In case when you use a top-secret technology, it is definitely recommended to ask for an NDA in order to protect the core of your future startup.
+Imagine you run a biotechnological startup that sells genetic tests with information about ancestry breakdown.
+There are many companies like that on the market, but you implemented a unique technology to analyze DNA, and that’s your primary advantage.
+So, you will build an app with the results and genetic reports and want to hire a UI/UX designer.
+In case you use top-secret technology, it is definitely recommended that you ask for an NDA in order to protect the core of your future startup.

 See also SCRUM, puppies and more than 5K Google Play downloads: how we developed an app for pet owners from Germany